Schunk Xycarb Technology

-Alectro BV, Lomm (near Venlo), commisioned the Schneider study and took the European representation of Ultra Carbon Inc., Bay City, Michigan USA.
-Ultra was later sold to Le Carbone-Lorraine, (subsidairy of pechiney).
-Gerald Varter, Indivers director, became managing Director of Semiconductor division Alectro.
+Alectro BV in Lomm (near Venlo) commisions the Schneider study and takes European representation of Ultra Carbon Inc., Bay City, Michigan USA.
+Ultra is later sold to Le Carbone-Lorraine (subsidiary of Pechiney).
+Gerald Varter, Indivers director, becomes Managing Director of Semiconductor division Alectro

-Xycarb and Alectro became 100% subsidiaries of NV Intech - Indivers having sold their interests to a consortium of banks and management.
+Xycarb and Alectro become 100% subsidiaries of NV Intech - Indivers having sold their interests to a consortium of banks and management

-The division Industrial Applications became independent as Intech Technology N.V.
+The division Industrial Applications becomes independent as Intech Technology N.V.

-Intech focused splitting into two: Intech EDM Group and Intech Ceramic Group
+Intech focus splits into two: Intech EDM Group and Intech Ceramic Group.

-Louwers glass technique was sold to Mr. T. Louwers.
-The semiconductor activities were incorporated into Xycarb Ceramics B.V.
+Louwers Glass Technique is sold to Mr. T. Louwers.
+The semiconductor activities are incorporated into Xycarb Ceramics B.V.

-Schunk GmbH became 100% shareholder of Xycarb Ceramics B.V.
+Schunk GmbH becomes 100% shareholder of Xycarb Ceramics B.V.

 Establishment of Xycarb Ceramics Georgetown (USA)